 II.G.
 Facility Closure

 II.G.1.
-At time of closure, the Permittee shall implement the approved closure plan in Attachment 3 of this Permit and evaluate potential impacts of used oil operations on the surrounding soil, groundwater and surface water at the facility in accordance with R315-15-11 of the Utah Administrative Code and this Permit.
+At time of closure, the Permittee shall update and submit to the Director, for review and approval, the closure plan and cost estimate in Attachment 3, prior to implementation.
+The updated closure plan shall evaluate potential impacts of used oil operations on the surrounding soil, groundwater and surface water at the facility in accordance with R315-15-11 of the Utah Administrative Code and this Permit.

 II.G.2.
 The Permittee shall be responsible for any cleanup of any contamination of soil, groundwater and surface waters on the property and contamination that has migrated beyond the facility property boundaries in accordance with R315-15-11(d) of the Utah Administrative Code.

 II.G.3.
-Closure of the facility shall include, but not be limited to, used oil tanks, storage areas, loading docks, sumps and other ancillary equipment and piping.
+Closure of the facility shall include, but not be limited to, used oil tanks, tankers, storage areas, loading docks, sumps and other ancillary equipment and piping.
 Table 1 in Attachment 3 provides the estimated closure cost for soil and groundwater investigation.

 II.G.4.
 Closure Certification